top of page

 What I missed out on....

-I haven't seen much of the county of Warwickshire, however, if I am to take another trip to the area, I would like to see Stratford-Upon-Avon.
+I haven't seen much of the county of Warwickshire, however, if I were to take another trip to the area, I would like to see Stratford-Upon-Avon.

 Stratford-Upon-Avon